DeschampsJ/docker/README.md

 docker container run -d --name web -p 8000:8080 dockertuto:cpe
 ```

-You can try on the container the following commands:
+There are some commands you can try on your container:
 ```bash
 docker container stop web
 ```